Travel Award Descriptions

 Abstracts: Applicants are required to have submitted an abstract to the CPDD Annual Scientific Meeting using the online submission system.
 Each Award Will Include:

-• Up to a maximum of $1000 for travel expenses
+• Up to a maximum of $1500 for travel expenses and/or registration

 • Invitation to an Annual Meeting luncheon for all CPDD Early Career Investigator Awardees for the past 4 years.